SM 32x275 [2xM8] / N52 - magnetic roller

 - They lose strength at high temperatures.
 Most neodymium magnets experience permanent loss of strength when heated above 80°C (depending on the shape and height).
 However, we also offer special magnets with high temperature resistance, up to 230°C,

-- Health risk associated with microscopic parts of magnets are risky, when accidentally ingested, which becomes significant in the context of child safety.
-Additionally, miniscule components of these products can complicate diagnosis in case of swallowing.
+- Possible danger arising from small pieces of magnets are risky, if swallowed, which is crucial in the context of child safety.
+Additionally, small elements of these products can complicate diagnosis after entering the body.

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.